 Telecommunications Background: Chief Aiken began his public safety career as the Superintendent of Fire Alarm for the Manchester Fire Department in 1976.
 He became Chief of the Communications Division in 1988 and Chief of LRMFA in 1997 serving until 2011.
-He is now the Deputy Executive Director of the International Municipal Signal Association (IMSA).
+He is now the Executive Director of the International Municipal Signal Association (IMSA).
 He has published numerous articles and is the author of the original IMSA Public Safety Dispatcher Certification program.

 Chief Aiken served on the Public Safety Wireless Advisory Committee (PSWAC), was a member of the steering committee of the National Coordinating Committee (NCC), and was instrumental in creating NPSTC, the follow-on effort to provide a unified voice for public safety telecommunications needs.

 Chief Aiken is an amateur radio operator ‘ham’ (K1WPM) and a member of the American Radio Relay League.

 Education: Chief Aiken holds a Bachelor’s Degree in Management from New Hampshire College, an associate degree in Electronic Engineering from Wentworth Institute of Technology, and is a graduate of the Air University Air Command and Staff College and the Air War College.

 Phone: (408) 215-5417

 Role in NPSTC: Committee Vice Chair, Technology & Broadband Committee, and Chair of the UAS and Robotics Working Group